IMJLA/PsNtfs/docs/en-US/Expand-AccountPermission.md

 # Expand-AccountPermission

 ## SYNOPSIS
-Expand an object representing a security principal into a collection of objects respresenting the access control entries for that principal
+Expand an object representing a security principal and into a collection of objects respresenting the access control entries for that principal

 ## SYNTAX